 Focus on the environment

-BP remains committed to the communities where we do business.
-Our Cooper River chemical plant is situated on a 6,000-acre forest/wetlands site, nearly 75 percent of which we maintain as a Certified Wildlife Habitat.
+BP remains committed to the communities where BP's do business.
+BP's Cooper River chemical plant is situated on a 6,000-acre forest/wetlands site, nearly 75 percent of which BP maintains as a Certified Wildlife Habitat.
 As part of the plant’s community outreach initiatives, BP Cooper River provides biodiversity and wildlife outreach education through local schools.
-Our Decatur chemical site also maintains an award-winning Certified Wildlife Habitat site, which includes the Wetlands Edge Environmental Center.
+BP's Decatur chemical site also maintains an award-winning Certified Wildlife Habitat site, which includes the Wetlands Edge Environmental Center.
 Through a partnership with Decatur City Schools, Wetlands Edge provides hands-on environmental education programs for students of all ages and wildlife tours for the public.